thevinter/thevinter.github.io/_posts/2021-02-12-the-hidden-colony-of-layanaka.md

 **44** - This room is empty and holds ruined gardening supplies and rotten seeds.

-**45** - This is a Hydrophonics Greenhouse where different flowers grow.
+**45** - This is a Hydrophonic Greenhouse where different flowers grow.

 	A - Orifax Blooms - Red flowers that smeel of blood and feel wet to the touch